SnailDot/Walker-Flow/README.md

 # Walker Flow v1.0
 A program that allows you to easily hack the pokewalker

-Walker Flow is a python based program that allows you to easily do various pokewalker and pokewalker related tasks with the click of a button.
+Walker Flow is a python based program that allows you to easily do various pokewalker and pokewalker related tasks with the click of a button, with the main goal being making it easier for people to get into pokewalker hacking regardless of what they know in this space.

 [**_Need help with something?
 Check the walker flow wiki:_**](https://github.com/SnailDot/Walker-Flow/wiki)